JingqingZ/JingqingZ.github.io/_pages/cv.md

 Work Experience
 ======
 * Research Intern @ Google Research, Brain Team, Mountain View, CA, USA.
 From Sep to Dec 2019.
-We propose [PEGASUS](/publication/2019-PEGASUS), a pre-training model tailored for abstractive text summarization.
+We propose [PEGASUS](/publication/2019-PEGASUS), a pre-training model tailored for abstractive text summarization which achieves state-of-the-art on 12 datasets.

 Publications